...

 The Rise of Court-Annexed Mediation

 While South Africa is gaining recognition on the global stage, it is also innovating at home.
-Court-annexed mediation is rapidly becoming a cornerstone of the South African legal system, offering a more accessible and cost-effective alternative to traditional litigation.
+Court-annexed mediation is becoming a cornerstone of the South African legal system, and the Court-Annexed Mediation Rules were approved on 1 December 2014.
+The project is currently on hold indefinitely.

 There are several key benefits to court-annexed mediation:

-- Speed: Mediation can resolve disputes much faster than court proceedings, sometimes in a matter of days or weeks.
+• Speed: Mediation can resolve disputes much faster than court proceedings, with simple disputes sometimes settled in a few days and more complex disputes taking a few weeks.

-- Cost Savings: By avoiding lengthy litigation, parties can save significantly on legal fees and court costs.
+• Cost Savings: By avoiding lengthy litigation, parties can save significantly on legal fees, with no separate court fees for mediation itself and the parties contribute equally to the mediator’s fee.

 Read more: "Court Annexed Mediation in South Africa What Litigants Should Know"

-To qualify as a court-annexed mediator in South Africa, candidates must meet the criteria outlined in Annexure A of the Court-Annexed Mediation Rules.
+To qualify as a court-annexed mediator in South Africa, qualified mediators and accredited mediators must meet the criteria outlined in Annexure A of the Court-Annexed Mediation Rules.
+IMSSA, the Independent Mediation Service of South Africa, was formed in 1984 to mediate labor disputes.
 These requirements include holding at least a three-year tertiary qualification, being in good standing with a recognized professional body, and demonstrating relevant experience or training in alternative dispute resolution - Mediation (DiSAC, NABFAM, IMI, CEDR).
-Prospective mediators must also complete accredited mediation training, submit a detailed application, and provide proof of their qualifications and RMO registration.
-This vetting process ensures that mediators possess the necessary skills, ethical standards, and competence to facilitate fair and effective mediation within the court system.
+Prospective mediators must also have undergone mediation training with assessment requirements, complete an accredited course of at least 40 hours, and finish three supervised mediation sessions to build mediation experience.
+Where applicable, lawyers need an additional 12-hour training in Mental Health.
+This vetting process helps ensure the skills acquired are sufficient to support a fair and structured process for resolving conflict within the court system.
+Social workers and legal practitioners may both act in this field, especially in family law contexts, and family mediators may work in legal practice or independently if accredited through the national accreditation board under NABFAM approval.

 Looking Ahead